 SEEDLING MIX FORMULA #2: If you want a similar mix that holds moisture even longer mix 4 parts fine peat moss with 2 parts perlite and 2 parts vermiculite with 1/2 teaspoon of lime per gallon of mix.
 Put this mix in a larger container if necessary so you can really mix it up well.

-We often use a small bubble dome like the one pictured here to start our Hydroponic seedlings in.
-It keeps the humidity high and helps the germination.
+We often use a small bubble dome like the one pictured above to start our Hydroponic seedlings..
+It keeps the humidity high and helps in germination.
 The hydroponic seedlings can be placed in the dark at about 70 degrees until they sprout.
 Remove the dome top when they have sprouted and put under ample light.
 Use 5500 K or 6500 K fluorescent bulbs for very healthy Hydroponic seedlings.

 Check our PLANT GROWING DATA section for helpful Hydroponic specific plant growing information.
 See our grow light section also.